World-Class Research Spaces

 - Physical co-location with MU Health hospital system, facilitating clinical collaboration

-The NextGen Center for Imaging will be a state-of-the-art facility featuring the Siemens MAGNETOM Terra 7 Tesla MRI, which helps clinicians detect the source of certain health problems earlier and provide more precise treatment.
+The NextGen Center for Imaging is a state-of-the-art facility featuring the Siemens MAGNETOM Terra 7 Tesla MRI, which helps clinicians detect the source of certain health problems earlier and provide more precise treatment.
 Additionally, the Siemens Virtual Cockpit enables remote scanning assistance, allowing transformation of care delivery and a higher level of standardization that leads to more accurate diagnoses.

 Location is Key

 The institute’s physical location adjacent to MU Health Care's hospitals and clinics and near the following MU campus research facilities enables collaborative collisions that accelerate transformative health care innovation.
+This includes easy access to MU's Research Centers and Resources, and Advanced Technology Core Facilities.